Haemimontus

 Haemimontus was a late Roman and early Byzantine province, situated in northeastern Thrace.
 It was subordinate to the Diocese of Thrace and to the praetorian prefecture of the East.
 Its capital was Adrianople, and it was headed by a praeses.
 In the 5th century, Epiphanius in a report mentions a three dioceses within the province; the Diocese of Adrianopolis, the Diocese of Plotinoupolis and an unnamed third diocese.

-The province was superseded by the Theme of Thrace during the 7th century, but survived as an Orthodox ecclesiastical metropolis until late Byzantine times.
+The province was superseded by the Theme of Thrace during the 7th century, and later by the Theme of Macedonia after 8th century.
+However, the name Haemimontus survived as an Orthodox ecclesiastical metropolis until late Byzantine times.

 Honours

 Hemimont Plateau in Graham Land, Antarctica is named after the province.